fira-simurosot/FIRAMessage/README.md

 **positioning.proto:** ** TO DO **

->   The message sent from Teams to Referee to re-position robots and ball in kick-off.
+>   The message sent from Teams to Referee to re-position robots and ball in free-kicks.